zaimoni/RSRevived/PreRelease/readme_revived.txt

 REVIVED 0.10.0 CHANGES
 ------------------
+* new text label SIMULATING when it is not your turn.
+Not 100% reliable; if things look weird try the R)un command to force a screen redraw.
+** same screen space also has the SAVING label when saving a game.
+This replaces wiping the displayed messages.
+* Counted walk command now available; 1) through 9) steps.
 * police radio range has been respecified as the minimap radius.
 Reduction from being underground is not in (yet).
 * Many RS Alpha 10 changes merged in
 ** This does include the park shed and residential outdoor rooms changes, and corresponding map objects.